New Orleans Wedding Venues

 New Orleans Pharmacy Museum

-While couples usually have their venue picked out by the time they book me, from time to time clients will involve me earlier in the process and ask for venue suggestions.
+While couples usually have their venue picked out by the time they book me, from time to time clients will involve me earlier in the process and ask for venue suggestions, as will friends who are getting married.
 When I mention this particular location, the reaction is often one of somewhat amused disbelief... "getting married at a pharmacy museum?"
 But once they see pictures of the courtyard, they understand.
 While not a huge space, the courtyard is beautiful, with tons of character, and is a great option for a smaller wedding of perhaps 50-100 guests.
 I've photographed weddings that have just the ceremony here with the reception elsewhere, and vice versa, as well as events that have both the ceremony and reception here.
-In instances of the latter, it's a good idea to plan for a second line parade to give the staff a little time to turn the space around for the party.
+In instances of the latter, it's a good idea to plan for a second line parade after the ceremony to give the staff a little time to turn the space around for the party.

 One of my favorite settings for mid-sized nuptial celebrations is Degas House on Esplanade Ave.
 While they can certainly accommodate more, a guest count of about 100 feels comfortable for this location, which features outdoor and indoor space for events.
-The lights strung between the two buildings provide a signature look in wide-angle wedding photographs.
+The lights strung between the two buildings (which, fascinatingly, used to actually be one structure and were separated many decades ago) provide a signature look in wide-angle wedding photographs.
 I've also photographed elopements at this location.

 This lovely Garden District bed & breakfast is the perfect spot for a smaller wedding, and I always enjoy photographing events there.
 While the French Quarter is easily the most recognizable area of New Orleans and is home to many fabulous and unique event spaces, some couples' vision for their wedding may call for something different.
 Like the Elms Mansion, Terrell House is a great example of the other side of New Orleans, the more quiet and graceful Garden District area.